-If you're thinking of holidaying in Verona this spring and you also happen to have a nose for great vintages, why not plan your visit around a trip to the Italian wine industry's oldest and most popular exhibition?
+If you're thinking of holidaying in Verona in the spring season and you also happen to have a nose for great vintages, why not plan your visit around a trip to the Italian wine industry's oldest and most popular exhibition?

 Dating back 50 years, Vinitaly's origins lie in Verona's traditional annual agricultural market.
 It took the vision of a journalist and PR man named Angelo Betti to see that the wine industry needed its own standalone event.
 He began in 1967 with a wine tasting day, a chance to appreciate some of the regional wine denominations that had recently been established by the Italian government.

 Over half a century later, the event now has in excess of 4.000 exhibitors and 130.000 visitors.
 As well as helping to export Italian wine around the world, it has played a major role in establishing it as a quintessential part of the Italian national identity.

 Every year - except during the Corona pandemic years - the fair offers a tempting array of seminars, workshops and exhibitions.
 Visitors can stroll through halls dedicated to Umbria, the Veneto, Puglia and other wine-growing regions.
 But the fair isn't only about domestic produce: the Vininternational hall offers a chance to explore new tipples from as far afield as Argentina and Australia, while Vinitalybio celebrates the best new organic wines.